 ABC Company had the following results last year:

-- Net credit sales were $1,300,000
+- Net credit sales: $1.3 million

 The average A/R turnover ratio for ABC Company is calculated as follows:

-- Net credit sales was $100,000
+- Net credit sales: $100,000

 The average A/R turnover ratio for XYZ Company is calculated as follows: